GrandUpperEX/grandupperex.github.io/_posts/2024-03-14-Game Recommendations.md

 pin: false
 ---
 ## Introduction
-This is a collection of games that i love and highly recommend playing, broken up by genre and with some extra information such as best platform (with links to Steam where possible) and in the case of fighting games type of netcode and crossplay status.
+This is a collection of games that i love and highly recommend playing, broken up by genre and with links to Steam where possible and in the case of fighting games type of netcode and crossplay status.

 ## Beat Em Up's
 #### Streets Of Rage 4